tectonic-typesetting/tectonic/docs/src/v2cli/build.md

 is not given, all outputs will be built.

 Use the `--untrusted` option if building untrusted content.
-This is not the default because in most cases you *will* trust the document that you’re building, probably because you have created it yourself, and it would be very annoying to have to pass `--trusted` every time you build a document that uses shell-escape.
+This is not the default, because in most cases you *will* trust the document that you’re building, probably because you have created it yourself, and it would be very annoying to have to pass `--trusted` every time you build a document that uses shell-escape.
 See the security discussion in the documentation of the